SWilkRobinson/Real-Time-Bus-Tracker/README.md

 ## How to Run:
 1. Fork this repository.
 2. Clone the forked repository.
+3. Create/Take your own API access token from www.mapbox.com, it's free for the 1st 50,000 views in a month.
+Insert it in the mapanimation.js file on line 17 where 'INSERT API ACCESS TOKEN HERE AVAILABLE AT MAPBOX.COM' is in between the ''.
-3. Open the clone and drag the index.html file to your open browser window.
+5. Open the clone and drag the index.html file to your open browser window.
-4. Click the button at the top of the page to view the possible walk path.
+6. Click the button at the top of the page to view the possible walk path.
 ## Future improvements:
 Possible other routes could be added in case you wanted to avoid certain streets or traffic.
 There were 2 other routes that were 1 min. shorter, but required more of an elevation shift/climb/descent.
 ## License information: